-We have made an update to our guide on Lighting regulations and guidelines have since been updated, please see our new article on this subject here
+We have made an update to our guide on Lighting regulations and guidelines, please see our new article on this subject here

 There are a number of regulations for new and existing buildings to achieve high energy efficiency projects.
 With our wide range of high efficiency luminaires energy and maintenance costs can be reduced.
 It is essential that designers and clients are aware of the regulation requirements in order to maximize efficiency.

 The LG7 is issued by the Society of Light & Lighting and is intended to be a guide for designers of lighting for offices.
 The aim of the guidance is to achieve a fully compliant lighting design, requiring a good luminance balance between the task area, walls and ceiling.
 Illuminance ratio should be at least 50% for the task area, 30% for the ceiling and 20% for the floor.